30 Years of Advancing Health Equity

 Office of Minority Health

 Congress creates the Office of Minority Health (OMH) within HHS in response to the Heckler Report.
 OMH is dedicated to improving the health of racial and ethnic minority populations through the development of health policies and programs that will help eliminate disparities.
+The creation of OMH paved the way for agencies throughout HHS to establish their own Offices of Minority Health.

 - 1987